15 Best Iranian Movies to Learn Persian

 If you’re learning the Persian language, the chances are that you might already know a rich array of surpassing movies from Iran.

-Watching Iranian Films are Great for Studying Persian
+Watching Iranian Films is Great for Studying Persian

 You can use movies to gain exposure to the Persian language and Iranian culture and tradition.
-Plus, it encourages you an entertaining way to learn a new language.
+Plus, it encourages you to learn a new language in an entertaining way.

-Moreover, if you’re watching the film in its original Persian language with subtitles, it’s a more immersive experience.
+Moreover, watching the film in its original Persian language with subtitles is a more immersive experience.

 Persian isn’t an easy language to learn.

-And watching Iranian films, even with subtitles, will tremendously enhance your speaking and listening abilities.
+Watching Iranian films, even with subtitles, will significantly enhance your speaking and listening skills.
 It also provides a set of phrases and expressions for natural conversations.

-Films alone, however, is not enough to gain any language.
+Films alone, however, are not enough to gain any language.

-You need some other vital components, such as Persian courses, books, audios lessons, to name a few.
+You need additional vital components, such as Persian courses in Delhi, books, and audio lessons.
 Take the movies as a supplement to enhance your Persian language skills.

 15 Enjoyable & Must-Watch Movies to Learn Persian

-You can watch Iranian movies to learn Persian on Netflix, Amazon Prime, IMVBox, and many online streaming channels.
+You can watch Iranian movies for learners on Netflix, Amazon Prime Video, IMVBox, and many other streaming platforms to learn Persian.

-Some videos are also available on YouTube, YT premium, and other online video websites.
+Some videos are available on YouTube, YT Premium, and other online websites.

-Here at LanguageNext, I researched and made a list of the 15 most popular Iranian movies to help you learn and improve your Persian for all ages, genres, and levels!
+At LanguageNext, I researched and compiled a list of the 15 most popular Iranian movies to help you learn and improve your Persian, across all ages, genres, and levels!

 Let’s explore!